CatPieLeaf/Vencord-Android/README.md

-Discord's mobile site is not very usable since it has many issues.
-As such, this is mostly just a proof of concept and is not really maintained.
+Discord's mobile site is not very usable since it has many issues, so could be a while before its usable.

-You are likely better off using [Aliucord](https://github.com/Aliucord/Aliucord) or [Vendetta](https://github.com/vendetta-mod/Vendetta), that are proper mods of the old and new Discord Android app respectively

 ## Download

-Visit the [latest release](https://github.com/KCkingcollin/Vendroid-but-maintained/releases/latest), grab the apk and install it
+Visit the [[latest release](https://github.com/KCkingcollin/Vendroid-but-maintained/releases/latest)], grab the apk and install it